chiskien/excellent-catalog/README.md

 # Excellent Book Shop

-Polar BookShop is seperate from Excellent Reads
+Excellent BookShop is separate from Excellent Reads

-> While excellent_read acts as a social media like facebook, meta.
-People can post their review about books and tracks down their progress.
+> Excellent Read acts as a social media like facebook, instagram, and people can post their review about books and tracks down their progress.
 >
 >
 > Excellent Book Shop is online book store.